clem-code/project-4/README.md

 1. Search for assets to buy/sell
 2. Allow the user to input quantities to buy/sell
 3. Test whether this trade was permitted -- that they had sufficient funds, for instance, to make a purchase.
-4. If the trade was permitted then POST a trade model to the backend...
+4. If the trade was permitted then POST a trade model to the back-end...
 5. ...and PUT the User model to adjust the amount in the user's wallet accordingly.

 The program to adjust the user's wallet was built on the front-end and generated a revised wallet amount based on the trade and made a PUT request based on that trade.